-Employees in the bargaining unit shall accrue sick leave credit at the rate of .046154 hours per hour worked, which is the fractional equivalent of eight (8) hours per month.
+Employees in the bargaining unit shall accrue sick leave credit at the rate of one (1) hour and fifty-one (51) minutes per week.

 9.2 Use of Sick Leave

 (1) An employee shall give advance notification regarding sick leave to the Watch Commander at least one (1) hour before the scheduled reporting time (except in cases of emergency).
 This notification shall be given for each day the employee is unable to work, unless different arrangements are made in advance with the Watch Commander.